CaesarXInsanium/guile-lox/README.md

 Will require several functions to work correctly.

 I just realized that there is a function called get-line.
 I can keep track of the line number with it.
-The only trouble would be keeping track of multiline constructs with it.
+The only trouble would be keeping track of multi line constructs with it.

 There is also `port-line` and `port-column`.